Directory News Site Map Home

 Convening Editor, Dr. Bruce G. Baldwin

 Dr. Bruce G. Baldwin is Curator of the Jepson Herbarium and Professor of Integrative Biology, University of California, Berkeley.
 His research is centered on questions concerning evolution of the California flora, especially the indigenous lineages of Compositae.
-His work, and the work of his students, has resulted in over 40 scholarly publications on California plants.
 In addition to research, Dr. Baldwin serves as Convening Editor of The Jepson Flora Project, an initiative to produce regional manuals of Californian plants, new editions of The Jepson Manual: Higher Plants of California, and a reworked Flora of California.
 He has worked on several book projects that resulted in successful publication including the Jepson Desert Manual: Vascular Plants of Southeastern California (2002, UC Press) and Tarweeds and Silverswords: Evolution of the Madiinae (Asteraceae) (2003, Missouri Botanical Garden Press).
 He also serves as chairman of the committee that oversees the Lawrence R. Heckard Endowment Fund, established by the late Dr. Heckard to fund research at UC Berkeley on systematics of Californian plants.

 Editor, David J. Keil